bitcrowd/exmeralda/README.md

 ## Production-like setup

 The production environment does not run with Ollama.
 Instead we use various LLM API providers.
-If you need to test the chatbot against the Together AI api, change the dev config to:
+For example, if you need to test the chatbot against the Together AI api, first run the seeds with `mix seed` and then change the dev config to:

 ```
 config :exmeralda,
-  llm_api_keys: %{together: System.fetch_env!("TOGETHER_API_KEY")},
+  llm_api_keys: %{together: <<<TOGETHER API KEY>>>},
   llm: LangChain.ChatModels.ChatOpenAI,
   current_generation_config_id: "5242404c-ca9e-40f3-a84e-c044195379ed"
 ```

-To use Lambda AI, Hyperbolic AI, Groq AI or any other provider, another `GenerationConfig` record and use its ID as the `current_generation_config_id` in the config.
+This works because the provider for Together AI is seeded in the dev environment.
+To use another provider like Lambda AI, Hyperbolic AI, or Groq AI, another `GenerationConfig` record has to be created.
+Then you can use its ID and set it as the `current_generation_config_id` in the config.
 Check the [test/support/seeds.ex](test/support/seeds.ex) file as well for inspiration.

 It is also possible to change the model being used by creating another `ModelConfig` record.
 For more details check [docs/model.png](docs/model.png) and the modules documentation.